nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/content-automation-concepts.md

         date: '2010-06-22 12:11'
         message: ''
         version: '1'
-notes: Documentation page used on Nuxeo Studio.
-Check with NOS team before deleting or moving.
+notes: Documentation page used on Nuxeo Studio and by the Marketing team.
+Check with them before deleting or moving.

 ---
 {{! multiexcerpt name='AutomationIntroduction'}}

 **Content Automation** is a Nuxeo service that exposes common actions you do on a Nuxeo application as atomic operations.
 You can then assemble them to create complex business rules and logic, without writing any Java code.
 In other words, Content Automation provides a high level API over Nuxeo services &mdash; an API made of operations that can be assembled in more complex automation chains.
 These operations and chains can be called [locally in Java]({{page page='calling-automation-from-java'}}), or remotely as being exposed via the [REST API]({{page page='command-endpoint'}}).
 Examples of business logic that you can implement with Automation are:

-*   My documents should have a topic field;
+- My documents should have a topic field;
-*   Documents should be moved to another department when they are validated;
+- Documents should be moved to another department when they are validated;
-*   Procedures should become obsolete after one year;
+- Procedures should become obsolete after one year;
-*   Only the group &ldquo;validators&rdquo; can see it while the document is not published;
+- Only the group &ldquo;validators&rdquo; can see it while the document is not published;
-*   ...
+- ...

 You can also [create new atomic operations]({{page page='contributing-an-operation'}}) (i.e. write a Java class that defines an operation) and contribute them, in addition to the set of built-in operations.